-Our Proposal 15 seeks to adopt new make allowances for each of the four surveyed commodities.
+Our Proposal 3 seeks to adopt new make allowances for each of the four surveyed commodities.
 We propose the adoption of the following make allowances:

 Butter 11.08 cents

 Cheese 16.38 cents

 NFDM 14.1 cents

 Dry Whey 15.0 cents

-A. The Basis for Our Proposed Make Allowances
+The Basis for Our Proposed Make Allowances

 These make allowances are drawn directly from the survey of manufacturing plant costs performed by Dr. Mark Stephenson and the Cornell Program on Dairy Markets and Policy.
 Dr. Stephenson compiled sample weighted average costs for each commodity that allowed him to draw inferences about the population of manufacturing plants located in federal milk marketing areas.

 With the exception of dry whey, the make allowances we propose are identical to those observed by Dr. Stephenson in his sample weighted average.
-For dry whey, we propose adopting the sample weighted average make allowance for nonfat dry milk and adding tin the additional cost attributable to the energy needed to make dry whey.
+For dry whey, we propose adopting the sample weighted average make allowance for nonfat dry milk and adding in the additional cost attributable to the energy needed to make dry whey.
 Dr. Stephenson's survey indicated that this additional energy cost was approximately 0.9 cents per pound of product.
-Testimony in past hearings suggested that this additional cost was approximately 1 to 2 cents per pound of product.
+Testimony in past hearings suggested that this additional cost was one to two cents per pound of product.
 Our proposal adds 0.9 cents to the proposed make allowance for nonfat dry milk.

-B. California Data Should Not Be Included in this Federal Price Formula
+F. California Data Should Not Be Included in this Federal Price Formula

 The California study, a virtual census of manufacturing costs for plants in California, cannot be used because it only reflects costs in California and those costs are admittedly higher than in the rest of the country.
 The California data also reflects a different mix of plants than in the FMMO system both in terms of products, but also markets, location of milk to plants, and costs.
-To the extent that California's industry has an impact on national pricing, that is captured in the NASS survey which properly incorporates by implication the California cost data.